 Linen is a natural fiber that is moth resistant and very durable.
-It can be easily washable but tends to crease fairly easily.
+It can be easily washable but tends to crease.
 Linen has been traditionally used for knitted bed, bath, table and kitchen textiles.

 Silk is a natural fiber that comes from the cocoon of the silkworm moth.
 Silk can be very expensive but is prized for its unique texture and luxurious luster.
 It requires dry cleaning and can be damaged by prolonged exposure to direct sunlight.